frequency-chain/docs/pages/Basics/TokenAccounts.md

 ## Capacity

-[Capacity](https://github.com/LibertyDSNP/frequency-docs/blob/editing-session/pages/Basics/CapacityModel.md) is a alternative transaction model that allows for the ability to send messages or do a consistent amount of work on chain that continues over time.
+[Capacity](https://github.com/LibertyDSNP/frequency-docs/blob/editing-session/pages/Basics/CapacityModel.md) is an alternative transaction model that allows for the ability to send messages or do a consistent amount of work on chain that continues over time.
 It is a non-transferable resource that acts as an alternative to using FRQCY to perform certain transactions and is managed through a rate-limited continuous stream of transactions.

 Users must have a Token Account to engage with FRQCY and Capacity.